Facts about Flannery O'Connor

 Flannery O’Connor Biography

 O’Connor’s stories are populated with misfits and fanatics from the American South and often address issues of violence and spiritual faith.
-Her upbringing as a Roman Catholic in the “Christ-haunted” Bible Belt informed most of her work.
+Her upbringing as a Roman Catholic in what she called the “Christ-haunted” Bible Belt informed most of her work.

-She died from lupus erythematosus at the age of 39, having published just three books but having made her mark on American literature.
+She died from lupus erythematosis at the age of 39, having published just three books but having made her mark on American literature.

 A posthumously published collection, The Complete Short Stories of Flannery O’Connor, won the National Book Award in 1972.